kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 There is a growing community of Kubernetes contributors thinking about how to make it possible to write extensible admission controllers using CEL as a substitute for admission webhooks for policy enforcement use cases.
 Anyone interested should reach out to us on the usual [SIG API Machinery](https://github.com/kubernetes/community/tree/master/sig-api-machinery) channels or via slack at [#sig-api-machinery-cel-dev](https://kubernetes.slack.com/archives/C02TTBG6LF4).

+## Acknowledgements

-Special thanks to @liggitt, @deads2k, @lavalamp, @sttts, @leilajal and everyone who contributed to Validation Rules!
+Special thanks to Cici Huang, Ben Luddy, Jordan Liggitt, David Eads, Daniel Smith, Dr. Stefan Schimanski, Leila Jalali and everyone who contributed to Validation Rules!